San Francisco and San Jose Railroad: Funding and construction

 Construction wage scale on railroads, at $27 per month with board, was substantially lower than that of common laborers in the mines or in the cities at the time.
 Partly because of the low wage scale, the SF&SJ Railroad was one of the first railroad to experiment with hiring Chinese railroad workers to keep cost down.
 Hiring Chinese in the early and mid 1860s was not as controversial as expected and garnered few notices, as it was a short period of time of less hostile anti-Chinese sentiments.

 Grading and construction of the line began in Santa Clara county on July 15, 1861.
 The hardest part of construction was the cut at Bernal Hill in San Francisco, which was being cut through at both ends in Spring 1862 in earnest with "heavy and continuous assaults of powder".
-After ten months of labor, the Bernal Cut, about 2,700 feet in length and 43 feet in depth in the deepest part, was completed in March 1863.
+After ten months of labor, the Bernal Cut, about 2700 ft in length and 43 ft in depth in the deepest part, was completed in March 1863.
 Three months later, track laying began at Seventeen Mile House in June 1863.

 Four months later, the railroad was opened for excursion service between San Francisco and Menlo Park on October 17, 1863.
 The first train left Mission Station at approximately 10:30 AM; it consisted of six passenger cars, two baggage cars, and one freight car pulled by two locomotives and carried approximately 400 passengers.
 The train ran to the end of the line in Mayfield (in Santa Clara county, modern-day Palo Alto, two miles south of Menlo Park) before turning around and returning to Menlo Park where the passengers disembarked for a SF&SJ-sponsored picnic.
 Among the passengers enjoying that day's excursion were two Governors: Leland Stanford of California and A. C. Gibbs of Oregon.
 This occurred nine days before the first rail of the great Pacific Railroad was even laid in Sacramento.

 The shrill whistle of the engine, and the rattling of the cars so lately heard in your beautiful valley for the first time, will be sounds familiar to your children and children's children, until the angel, with one foot upon the sea and the other upon the dry land, shall declare that time shall be no more.
 Hereafter the citizens of San José and those of San Francisco will be neighbors, while the little county of San Mateo extends one hand over the iron track to her proud city sister of San Francisco, and the other to her charming rural sister of Santa Clara, and enfolds them in an embrace that can never be broken.